-1.1 A Platform for Software Individuals
+1.1.2 The Software Individuals Paradigm

 The Leonardo system uses the software individuals paradigm.
 A software individual is a software artifact that is capable of evolving over time, using for example knowledge acquisition or machine learning, and that has an identity so that it is well defined what is "the same individual as" or "a different individual from" a given one, even if the individual is moved from one location to another.